-What are some basic Nepali customs that I need to know?
+What are some essential Nepali customs that I need to know?

-When visiting a temple, always circumambulate it is a clockwise direction.
+- When visiting a temple, always circumambulate it in a clockwise direction.

 How do I get around in the cities and to other destinations?

-There are metered taxis, buses, battery-operated three-wheelers and rickshaws in the cities.
-Long routes are served by buses.
+There are metered taxis, buses, battery-operated three-wheelers, and rickshaws served by buses.
 Nepal does not have a railway system connecting cities.
 The only other travel option is by plane, and Nepal is well connected by air.

-There are Intercity Tourist Buses to popular tourist destinations like Pokhara, Chitwan and Lumbini from Kantipath in Kathmandu, while you can board a bus to Jiri and Dhunche at the New Bus Park.
+There are Intercity Tourist Buses to popular tourist destinations like Pokhara, Chitwan, and Lumbini from Kantipath in Kathmandu.
+At the same time, you can board a bus to Jiri and Dhunche at the New Bus Park.

 How reliable is the post office in Nepal?

 The post office is reliable.
-Express Mail Service (EMS) is available at the General Post Office located at Sundhara near the Dharahara tower in Kathmandu and at Thamel, Basantapur and airport postal counters in the capital.
-Kathmandu has the only Post Restante of the country.
+Express Mail Service (EMS) is available at the General Post Office located at Sundhara near the Dharahara tower in Kathmandu and Thamel, Basantapur, and airport postal counters in the capital.
+Kathmandu has the only Post Restante in the country.

-Mobile coverage is wide in Nepal, even in the rural areas.
+Mobile coverage is comprehensive in Nepal, even in rural areas.
 Internet facilities are available in hotels and cyber cafes in all major cities.
 Apart from the urban centers, popular trekking destinations – the Annapurna and Everest region – also have modern communications facilities.

-There is accommodation ranging from 5-star chain hotels, standard hoteland resorts to comfortable lodges in Kathmandu and major tourist destinations.
-The hotels offer specialty restaurants, conference facilities, exclusive health clubs and business centers.
-You also have the option of home-stay where you can stay in local houses with the local people and enjoy their traditional food.
+There is accommodation ranging from 5-star chain hotels, standard hotels, and resorts to comfortable lodges in Kathmandu and major tourist destinations.
+The hotels offer specialty restaurants, conference facilities, exclusive health clubs, and business centers.
+You also have the option of a home-stay where you can stay in local houses with the local people and enjoy their traditional food.

 What kind of food is available in Nepalese restaurants?

 Kathmandu is a melting pot of international cuisine.
 Dining out is, therefore, a pleasure.
-The Nepali staple is rice, dal (lentils) and curry.
-Apart from Nepalese cuisine, there are restaurants serving Continental, Indian, Chinese, Mexican, Japanese, Italian and Korean food.
-Fast foods like burgers, pizzas are found everywhere.
+The Nepali staple is rice, dal (lentils), and curry.
+Apart from Nepalese cuisine, restaurants serve Continental, Indian, Chinese, Mexican, Japanese, Italian, and Korean food.
+Fast foods like burgers and ps are found everywhere.
 There are two KFC outlets in Kathmandu.

 What souvenirs can I take home?

-Popular among visitors are handmade apparels like woolen sweaters, jackets, trousers and caps.
+Popular among visitors are handmade apparel like woolen sweaters, jackets, trousers, and caps.
 And the Pashmina shawl is a highly coveted item.
-Then there are ethnic and contemporary carpets, gems and jewelry, metal and wooden products, Khukuri (the curved metal knife, music CDs, Nepali paper products, pottery, spices, tea and Thangka paintings to take home.
+Then there are ethnic and contemporary carpets, gems and jewelry, metal and wooden products, and Khukuri (the curved metal knife, music CDs, Nepali paper products, pottery, spices, te, and Thangka paintintakentake home.

-There are exclusive showrooms at Durbar Marg, Asan, Thamel, Patan and Bhaktapur Durbar Square area which specialize in these items.
+There are exclusive showrooms at Durbar Marg, Asan, Thamel, Patan, and Bhaktapur Durbar Square area, specializing in these items.

-What are the different between organizing and Non organizing (solo trekking)?
+What are the differences between organizing and Nonorganizing (solo trekking)?

-Yes, there is different between organizing and non-organizing trek.
-Organizing trek organized by trekking company, they will take risk of their clients and their crews.
-Guide and potters were with clients and they will feel more safety and secured.
-Those kind of trekkers get permit and TIMS card which have blue color.
-Non organizing treks is riskier treks because you do not have locals (guide and potters).
-All the risk during the trek from low and to high Himalayas you have to take.
+Yes, there is a difference between organizing and non-organizing trek.
+Organizing trek organized by trekking company will take the risk for their clients and crews.
+Guide and potters were with clients, and they will feel safe and secure—that kind of trekker gets a permit and TIMS card, which have blue colors.
+Now organizing treks are riskier because you do not have locals (guide and potters)—all the risks during the tour from low to the high Himalayas you have to take.

-Trekkers only allowed to trek in permitted zone when you have permit and TIMS card.
-Rather than that trekkers can enjoy with local flora and fauna.
-It not allows to destroyed any things under conservation areas and national park areas.
+Trekkers are only allowed to trek in the permitted zone with a permit and TIMS card.
+Rather than that, trekkers can enjoy flora and fauna; it does not allow the destruction of many things under conservation and national park areas.

 What documents do I have to submit for Permit?

-Most of the restricted zone permit have limit times such as for a week or 10 days.
-Non restricted areas permit work for month or so on but you have to mention at beginning.
+Most restricted zone permits have limited times, such as a week or ten days.
+Nonrestricted areas permit work for a month or so, but you have to mention it initially.

 How long will it take to get the permit?

-Most of the permit for regulars’ areas you can get everyday 10 am to 4 pm but Saturday you can get at 10 – 12 only.
-For Restricted zone at least you need one working days and original passport.
-Every Sunday to Friday office will be open but some of the public holidays in between will be closed.
+You can get most of the permits for common areas every day from 10 am to 4 pm, but Saturday, you can get them – 12 only.
+For the Restricted, zon, at least you need one working day and your original passport.
+Every Sunday to Friday, the office will be open, but some public holidays will be closed.

 Do I have to pay any for the ﬁlming permit in trekking areas?

-Yes, if you bring camera only for pictures it’s okay.
-But if you bring for movies or documentary you have to informed to communication ministry and get a permission from them.
-Even if you bring camera for trekking you have registered in check post, what kind of camera you have.
-If you are filming in trekking areas which is covered by national park and conservation areas, you most have to have permision from ministry of communication in Nepal.
+Yes, if you bring a camera only for pictures, it’s okay.
+But if you bring movies or documentaries, you have to inform the communication ministry and get permission from them.
+Even if you bring a camera for trekking, you have registered in check post; what kind of camera do you have.
+If you are filming in trekking areas covered by national parks and conservation areas, you must have permission from the ministry of communication in Nepal.

 Are there any other expenses?

-If you are doing trek with us.
+Suppose you are doing a trek with us.
 You do not have to pay local fees.